- Appointments 216.444.6503

-Monkeypox is a rare disease caused by the monkeypox virus.
-It leads to rash and flu-like symptoms.
-Like the better known virus that causes smallpox, it is a member of the family called orthopoxvirus.
+Mpox (previously known as monkeypox) is a rare disease caused by a virus.
+It leads to rashes and flu-like symptoms.
+Like the better-known virus that causes smallpox, it’s a member of the genus Orthopoxvirus.

-Monkeypox was discovered in 1958 when two outbreaks of a pox-like disease occurred in groups of monkeys being used for research.
-It’s spread mainly through human contact with infected rodents, but can sometimes be spread through skin-to-skin contact with an infected person.
-There are two known types (clades) of monkeypox virus — one that originated in Central Africa and one that originated in West Africa.
-The current world outbreak (2022) is caused by the less severe West African clade.
+There are two known types (clades) of mpox virus — one that originated in Central Africa (Clade I) and one that originated in West Africa (Clade II).
+The current world outbreak (2022 to 2023) is caused by Clade IIb, a subtype of the less severe West African clade.

-As international travel becomes more common, viruses that were once fairly confined to certain locations can more easily spread around the world.
-In the summer of 2021, a case of monkeypox was found in a U.S. resident who had traveled from Nigeria to the United States.
+In the summer of 2021, a case of mpox was found in a U.S. resident who had traveled from Nigeria to the United States.
 Then, 2022 brought outbreaks to regions outside of Africa, including Europe, the Americas and Australia.

-Anyone can get monkeypox.
+Anyone can get mpox.
 In Africa, most cases are among children under 15 years old.
-Outside of Africa, the disease appears to be more common in men who have sex with men, but there are numerous cases in people who don’t fall into that category.
+Outside of Africa, the disease appears to be more common in men who have sex with men (MSM), but there are numerous cases in people who don’t fall into that category.

 Symptoms and Causes

 After exposure, it may be several days to a few weeks before you develop symptoms.
-Early signs of monkeypox include flu-like symptoms like:
+Signs of mpox include:

-After a few days, a rash often develops.
 The rash starts as flat, red bumps, which can be painful.
 Those bumps turn into blisters, which fill with pus.
-Eventually, the blisters crust over and fall off — the whole process can last two to four weeks.
-You can also get sores in your mouth, vagina or anus.
+Eventually, the blisters crust over and fall off.
+The whole process can last two to four weeks.
+You can get sores on your mouth, face, hands, feet, penis, vagina or anus.

-Not everyone with monkeypox develops all of the symptoms.
-In fact, in the current (2022) outbreak, many cases aren’t following the usual pattern of symptoms.
-This atypical presentation includes only a few lesions, no swollen lymph nodes, less fever and other signs of illness.
-You can have it and not know it.
-But even if you don’t show many signs of infection, you can spread still spread it to others through prolonged close contact.
+You can have mpox and not know it.
+Even if you don’t show many signs of infection, it’s possible that you can spread still spread it to others through prolonged close contact.

-Monkeypox can spread from person to person, but it’s less common.
-Person-to-person spread (transmission) occurs when you come in contact with the sores, scabs, respiratory droplets or oral fluids of an infected person usually through close, intimate situations like cuddling, kissing or sex.
-Research is ongoing, but researchers aren’t sure if the virus is transmitted through semen or vaginal fluids.
+Person-to-person spread (transmission) occurs when you come in contact with the sores, scabs, respiratory droplets or oral fluids of a person who’s infected, usually through close, intimate situations like cuddling, kissing or sex.
+Research is ongoing, but experts aren’t sure if the virus is transmitted through semen or vaginal fluids.

-You can also get monkeypox by coming into contact with recently contaminated materials like clothing, bedding and other linens used by an infected person or animal.
+You can also get mpox by coming into contact with recently contaminated materials like clothing, bedding and other linens used by a person or animal who’s infected.

 Diagnosis and Tests

-To diagnose monkeypox, your healthcare provider takes a tissue sample from an open sore (lesion).
-Then they send it to a lab for polymerase chain reaction (PCR) testing (genetic fingerprinting).
-You may also need to give a blood sample to check for the monkeypox virus or antibodies your immune system makes to it.
+To diagnose mpox, your healthcare provider takes a tissue sample from an open sore (lesion).
+Then, they send it to a lab for polymerase chain reaction (PCR) testing (genetic fingerprinting).
+You may also need to give a blood sample to check for the mpox virus or antibodies your immune system makes.

 Management and Treatment